Mitchell Beeney: Sligo Rovers

 After being released by Chelsea, Beeney re-signed for Rovers on a permanent deal.

 Non-league

 Beeney signed for National League side Hartlepool on a short-term contract on 7 December 2019.
 He went on to make six league appearances before being released at the end of the 2019–20 season.
 Following his departure from Pools, Beeney signed for Cheshunt.

 In the 2021–22 season, Beeney made 36 league appearances for Bowers & Pitsea.

 On June 17, 2022, it was announced that he had signed for Isthmian League Premier Division side Horsham.

 On 31 October 2022, Beeney signed for Concord Rangers.

 On 13 June 2023, Beeney signed for Dartford.

 On 29 November 2023, it was confirmed that Beeney had left the club by mutual consent.

 After re-joining Horsham in December 2023, he signed for Chatham Town on 10 February 2024.

 In July 2024, Beeney signed for Isthmian League South East Division side Ashford United.
 In May 2025, he joined Sittingbourne.

+In November 2025, Beeney joined fellow Isthmian League South East Division club Faversham Town.
+He joined SCEFL Premier Division club Punjab United in March 2026.